xrr2016/hexo-theme-cold-stone/README.md

 2. Move `icons` in the `themes/cold-stone` directory to the `source` directory

-3. Execute the following command at the project root directory, craete pages you need
+3. Execute the following command at the project root directory, create pages you need

 ```sh
 hexo new page projects